Block on Trump's Asylum Ban Upheld by Supreme Court

 Could you be found liable for a winter car accident even while driving the speed limit?
 To quote our Midwestern neighbors who know something about driving in snow: "You betcha."

-This winter has seen huge amounts of snow and icy road conditions.
-And wherever there are slippery roads, accidents lurk around the corner.
+Wherever there are slippery roads, accidents lurk around the corner.
 So even if you are driving at or below the speed limit, you can still be on the hook for a car accident.

 Many drivers don't realize that as road conditions change, so should their driving.
 What they need to know is that most states' vehicle codes have a "Basic Speed Law" in addition to a posted speed.

 The "Basic Speed Law" states that motorists should not travel more than the road conditions allow.